NetKnightsClub/NetKnights-Website/README.md

 >
 >https://netknights.org/
 >
->Known errors (And planned to fix)
+Known errors on the homelab
->-Constant error 522, but it seems to try and load it.
+-Constant error 522, but it seems to try and load it.
 ---

 ## 🚀 Features